Celebrating 100 Years of DTS

 Getting the entire student body and faculty onto the same system and giving everyone online access to the same resources was the key to solving the problem of inconsistent library access.

 One of the most significant improvements the faculty has seen comes in bibliographic research.
-Students no longer have to labor over 50- to 60-year-old resources during campus library hours.
+Students no longer have to labor over decades-old resources during campus library hours.
 They can now open a contemporary evangelical library anytime, anywhere.

-Potential students, too, see great value in DTS’ partnership with Logos.
-Those interested in research know that DTS will equip them with tools like Logos to help them accomplish their goals, and they see Logos access as a significant perk to choosing DTS.
+Potential students, too, see great value in the school’s partnership with Logos.
+Those interested in research know that DTS will equip them with tools like Logos to help them accomplish their goals, and they see Logos access as a significant perk in choosing DTS.
 Lifelong access to Logos after graduation also proves that DTS is committed to their long-term growth, both personally and vocationally.

 DTS today

-One new way DTS is fulfilling its mission is by offering free online courses for people who couldn’t attend seminary otherwise.
-The program has exploded to 200,000 people and become a recruitment avenue for DTS.
-With so many interested in theological education, Yarbrough and the faculty are now asking what it would be like to offer a baseline Logos package for those students.
+One way DTS is fulfilling its mission is by offering free online courses through the DTS Global Institute, reaching people who couldn’t attend seminary otherwise.
+The program has exploded to 700,000 people worldwide, becoming a powerful recruitment avenue for DTS.

-“We are doing what we’re doing for our students, for the sake of the gospel, but we want to do it with great transparency.
+“What we do for our students, we do for the sake of the gospel, but we want to do it with great transparency.
 I was encouraged by the missional partnership [with Logos] that continues to this day.
 It started from the minute we signed the contract.
 And we want to keep asking ourselves how we can make this even better.”

 —Mark Yarbrough, President of Dallas Theological Seminary